Helpful Hygiene Tips

 - Look at picture examples of clean and dirty or good and bad hygiene (Disclaimer: be careful when searching for images of bad hygiene)

 - Ask questions about the people or things in those pictures

 - Would you want to use/wear that item?
 How do you think it smells?

 - How would you feel if this person sat beside you?
 Would you hire this person for a job?

 - What can this person do better?
 What are they doing right?

-- Sequence the tasks of hygiene care to get an idea of what needs to happen and in what order
+- Talk through each step needed to complete the tasks of hygiene care to help think about what needs to happen and in what order:

 - What tasks do you do in the morning?